LevrikM/LevrikM.github.io/README.md

 # My Portfolio

-This is a simple portfolio website showcasing my GitHub repositories and providing information about myself.
+This is a simple portfolio website showcasing my GitHub repositories, providing information about myself, and now even featuring a small built-in assistant.

 ## Table of Contents
 - [Introduction](#introduction)